Check out some interesting RPS cards, created by B Simon Smith, and available from Assassin Games:

 Nothing is more important to a Nosferatu than the ability to travel about quickly and unmolested.

-Your true appearance is your only real limitation, and once you find ways of dealing with it, through Mask of 1000 Faces or simply working through third party Retainers, you've largely overcome your main weakness.
+Your true appearance is your only real limitation, and once you find ways of dealing with it, through Mask of a Thousand Faces or simply working through third party Retainers, you've largely overcome your main weakness.

 Unfortunately, you will always be on the lower rung of Kindred society... that's quite alright, because everything eventually floats to the surface.